Mishalzeera/ca-interior-design/README.md

 For now will probably be basic contact information for the designer, but perhaps also a contact form to send messages and customer contact info.

+### Montserrat was chosen as the font for the page, and some colours based on the Farrow and Ball website.

+The colours were a bit too dark and bronzeish on the computer.